-6. Immediately discard any medication or solution found unlabeled.

-- R A 3 - 7.
-Remove all labeled containers on the sterile field and discard their contents at the conclusion of the procedure. - Note: This does not apply to multiuse vials that are handled according to infection control practices. - 8.
-All medications and solutions both on and off the sterile field and their labels are reviewed by entering and exiting staff responsible for the management of medications.
+- 6. Immediately discard any medication or solution found unlabeled. - Remove all labeled containers on the sterile field and discard their contents at the conclusion of the procedure.
+Note: This does not apply to multiuse vials that are handled according to infection control practices.